aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 ## Performance Considerations

-When working with Aspose.Email, consider these tips to keep things fast:
+When working with Aspose.Email, keep these tips in mind to maintain optimal speed:
-- Limit the scope of your queries to reduce data transfer.
+- Limit the scope of your queries to reduce data transfer; the API can return up to 200 items per request by default.
 - Reuse a single `SimpleDateFormat` instance rather than creating many.
-- Dispose of objects you no longer need to free Java heap memory.
+- Call `client.dispose()` or let the JVM garbage‑collect unused objects to free Java heap memory promptly.

-## Common Issues and Solutions
+## Common issues and solutions
 | Issue | Likely Cause | Solution |
 |-------|--------------|----------|
 | **DateParseException** | Mismatch between string and format | Adjust the pattern in `SimpleDateFormat` or correct the input string. |